-We could lose our servicing rights, which could cause us to reduce our operations and could limit our ability to obtain additional financing We service the receivables in our 99-1 Securitization financing, our Warehouse Facility, our Secured Financing Facility arrangement and receivables owned by an unrelated third party.
+We service the receivables in our 99-1 Securitization financing, our Warehouse Facility, our Secured Financing Facility arrangement and receivables owned by an unrelated third party.
 Under our Securitization 99-1 and Warehouse Facility, as amended, we must be reappointed as servicer each month.
 If we lose our rights to service these or other receivables, our cash flow would be reduced, and we could be forced to curtail our remaining operations.
 We could lose the right to service receivables for a variety of reasons including: